ubermag/devtools/README.md

 - `-e ...` (`--conda_env ...`) name of the conda environment to install to (has to be activated manually!), only used for basic sanity checks
 - `-c <ssh|https>` (`--clone ...`) clone repositories using `ssh` or `https`
-- `-i`(`--install`) install all packages in development mode
+- `-i` (`--install`) install all packages in development mode

 This will create a new directory `repos` and clone all repositories into that directory using the specified protocol.
 Then all packages are installed in development mode.
+Your directory tree should now look like outline in the beginning.

 #### 3. [Optional] Test installation